Want to know the things to do and see in Sassari, so you don't miss the best of this North Sardinia city and its territory? Here are our top 10.

 In those extraordinary rooms, there are great masterpieces of great technical expertise.
 You can admire works by Giovanni Lanfranco or even Guercino, Flemish, French or Spanish landscapes, and still lifes, while a significant part of the collection is dedicated to Sardinian art of the twentieth century.
 A real gem for art scholars and lovers of culture.

-Also, the outskirts of Sassari deserves to be known and deepened.
-For example, we can consider Monserrato Park which is a beautiful green area of the city, located in the south-western suburbs and extended on a large area of over 5 hectares.
+The outskirts of Sassari also deserve to be known and explored.
+For example, Monserrato park is a beautiful green area of the city in the south-western suburbs, covering a large area of over 5 hectares.

 The park lies along a natural basin and is ideal for a walk or just to relax immersed in the green.
-Inside this park, there are several plant species such as linden trees, holm oaks, carob trees, cypresses, and pines; coolness and shady areas are therefore guaranteed.
+It is home to various plant species such as linden trees, holm oaks, carob trees, cypresses and pines; coolness and shady areas are guaranteed.

 Very scenic architectural presences are present within the structure as terraces, orchards, turrets, or even tanks.
 It is worth a visit.

-Leaving the city, and going north we meet the towns of Stintino, and Porto Torres, which are the main access by sea for excursions to the island of Asinara, a true paradise of nature.
+The time has come to reveal the best things to do or see in the province of Sassari and North Sardinia.
+Leaving the city, and going north we meet the towns of Stintino and Porto Torres, which are the main access by sea for excursions to the island of Asinara, a true paradise of nature.

-To enter the island is useful to rely on authorized operators since for the protection of a delicate landscape, the entrances are always contingent.
+To enter the island is helpful to rely on authorized operators since the entrances are always contingent on protecting a delicate landscape.
 However, the services to reach this National Park are quite regular in spring/summer, with greater insistence from May to October, the best period for a visit.

-We are in Costa Smeralda and only the name makes you think of the most iconic images of Sardinia, the white sands of the coast, and the emerald green sea.
+We are on the Costa Smeralda (Emerald Coast), and the name alone brings to mind the most iconic images of Sardinia, the white sands of the beaches (in photo: the Capriccioli beach) and the emerald green sea.
 A truly magical land inhabited since ancient times.
-In its inland areas away from the coast, you can see the Sardinia untouched by the, made of green and lush hills.
+In its inland areas away from the coast, you can see the wildest Sardinia, made of green and lush hills.

 Moving northward, the coast of Gallura becomes even more rebellious, wild, and no-frills.
 Are you ready to lose yourself in nature?

-Go up to Palau to discover the Bear's Rock
+1. Go up to Palau to discover the Bear Rock

-Last but not least is the promontory of Capo d'Orso, so-called because of the presence of the large rock eroded by the wind that recalls the image of a bear.
+We have come to the end of our top 10 of things to do or see during a holiday in Sassari in magical Sardinia.
+Last but not least is the promontory of Capo d'Orso near the beautiful town of Palau, so-called because of the presence of the large rock eroded by the wind that recalls the image of a bear.

-From here you can enjoy a spectacular panoramic view of the archipelago of La Maddalena, another heavenly place to explore both in summer and winter.
+From here you can enjoy a spectacular panoramic view of the La Maddalena Archipelago, another heavenly place to explore both in summer and winter.
 Nature in these parts is truly spectacular!